Derek-G1/aujus-restaurant-site/README.md

 ## License

 All rights reserved.
-This website is proprietary to Aujus Restaurant.
+This website is proprietary to AU JUS LLC.